faranalytics/streams-logger/examples/network_connected_logging_graph/README.md

 A `Logger` is used in order to log a `Hello, World!` message.
 The message undergoes the following transformations:

-- The message is formatted and serialized; the serialized message contains the `Logger` name, ISO time, log `Level`, function name, line number, column number, and the message.
+- The message is formatted; the formatted message contains the `Logger` name, ISO time, log `Level`, function name, line number, column number, and the message.
 - The message is logged to the console using a `ConsoleHandler`.
-- The message is sent over a socket to a server using a `SocketHandler`.
+- The `LogContext` is serialized and sent over a socket to a server using a `SocketHandler`.
-- The message is deserialized to a `LogContext` using a `SocketHandler`.
+- The serialized `LogContext` is deserialized to a `LogContext` object using a `SocketHandler`.
 - A server timestamp is prepended to the message using a `Formatter`.
 - The message is logged to a file named `server.log` using a `RotatingFileHandler`.
 - The message is sent over a socket back to the client using the same `SocketHandler`.